-At night the Eiffel vicinity takes on the air of a busy amusement park.
+At night the Eiffel neighborhood takes on the air of a busy amusement park.

 He's captivated by the view of the tower as he waits for the after sundown light show.